Resveratrol, Found in Red Wine, May Help Prevent Alzheimer’s Disease – Plus Ellagic Acid May Aid in Weight Loss

 Red Wine May Have Other Health Benefits

 Need another excuse to drink red wine?
 Despite the concentrated dose noted above, it doesn’t mean that one glass of red wine a day won’t help keep the doctor away.
 Other studies analyzing compounds in red wine have shown that it can contribute weight loss, heart health and even enhanced memory.
 The key, at least at this point, appears to be when red wine is consumed in moderation.
-Yes, polyphenols in full-bodied, rich red wines show promise for improved health, but at the same time excess amounts of alcohol can have an adverse effect.
+Yes, polyphenols in full-bodied, rich red wines show promise for improved health, but at the same time excessive amounts of alcohol can have an adverse effect.
 Let’s take a look at all of the major claims relating to red wine health benefits.

 - Alzheimer’s Improvement, Prevention or Reversal